 - Use a unique product image (avoid stock photos on eBay, Amazon, etc.), make sure your images are high-quality, and free of watermarks.

-- Google Merchant Center and Google AdWords accounts are required.
-However, a standard Google AdWords text ad campaign is not required to use Google Shopping.
+- Google Merchant Center and Google Ads accounts are required.
+However, a standard Google Ads text ad campaign is not required to use Google Shopping.